adeelmalik1988/quiz-app-pwa/README.md

 ### `Deployed on Surge`

-Project is deployed on surge for testing purpose.<br />
+Project is deployed on firebase for testing purpose.<br />
 Open [https://quizapppwa.web.app] to view it in the browser.